-The Company has significant intangible assets, comprising acquired trademarks and product intangibles.
+The Company has significant intangible assets, comprising product intangibles and acquired trademarks.
 The Company conducts an annual impairment testing of intangible assets.

 Significant judgements are used to estimate the recoverable amount of these intangible assets and hence is considered as a Key Audit Matter.